swcarpentry/shell-novice/_episodes/06-script.md

 > ## Script Reading Comprehension
 >
-> For this question, consider the `shell-lesson-data/exercise-data/proteins` directory once again.
+> For this question, consider the `shell-lesson-data/exercise-data/populations` directory once again.
-> This contains a number of `.pdb` files in addition to any other files you
+> This contains a number of files containing population time series data, in addition to any other files you
 > may have created.
 > Explain what each of the following three scripts would do when run as
-> `bash script1.sh *.pdb`, `bash script2.sh *.pdb`, and `bash script3.sh *.pdb` respectively.
+> `bash script1.sh *.txt`, `bash script2.sh *.txt`, and `bash script3.sh *.txt` respectively.
 >
 > ~~~
 > # Script 1